 ❑How are Alarm Signals distributed to the available (Processing) Workstations?

-•The Alarm Stack assigns the Order in which the Alarm Signal should be Processed based on the Priority Level of the signal's Alarm Condition Code, the Alarm Processing Group to which the Subscriber who transmitted the Alarm Signal is assigned, and the Date and Time when the Alarm Signal was received by SPA.
+•The Alarm Stack assigns the Order in which the Alarm Signal should be Processed based on the Priority Level of the signal's Alarm Condition Code, (UL Classification when the Third Edition UL® 1981 Standard Version of MKMSCS is Active), the Alarm Processing Group to which the Subscriber who transmitted the Alarm Signal is assigned, and the Date and Time when the Alarm Signal was received by SPA.

-•Once SPA inserts an Alarm Signal into the Alarm Stack for Processing it is available to a qualified Operator at any Workstation running MKMSCS that has activated the Processing function, or any Workstation that has access to the Alarm Stack display from which an Alarm Signal may be manually selected for Processing.
+•Once SPA inserts an Alarm Signal into the Alarm Stack for Processing, it is available to a qualified Operator at any Workstation running MKMSCS that has activated the Processing function, or any Workstation that has access to the Alarm Stack display from which an Alarm Signal may be manually retrieved for Processing.

 ✓A Qualified Operator is one that has the Skills and also - where required - has been assigned to the Alarm Group that has permission to respond to the Alarm Signal from the Subscriber whose signal is pending in the Alarm Stack.